navaismo/lis2dwusb/readme.md

   - Connect the Board to your machine while keeping pressing the `BOOT` button.
   - Wait for your computer to show the new Storage Device and release the button.
   - Mount and Open the Device.
-  - Copy the Dwonloaded `RP2040_LIS2DW_XXX.uf2` file (Or your complied version `Firmware.uf2`) to the Device.
+  - Copy the Downloaded `RP2040_LIS2DW_XXX.uf2` file (Or your compiled version `Firmware.uf2`) to the Device.
   - When it finish the copy the device will unmount automatically, means the RPi2040 is rebooting.
   - Disconnect the Device from your computer.
-  - Connect the device to your Raspberry Pi Running Octoprint(or the device running Octorpint).
+  - Connect the device to your Raspberry Pi running OctoPrint (or the device running OctoPrint).

-3. Copy the `Linux_Wrapper` Folder to any location on the Octorpint running Device(Raspberry Pi).
+3. Copy the `Linux_Wrapper` folder to any location on the OctoPrint-running device (Raspberry Pi).
 4. Run the installation script with sudo.

    ```bash